 It is for this reason that we hope you find these projects attractive and come to volunteer with us.

-Many people ask why to pay for Volunteering.
-First, volunteering is not the same as travel and work which means you work in exchange of food and accommodation.
-To Volunteer, means to give your time and skills to help a community, social project, the environment or a cause without expecting to be paid.
+Many people ask why they have to pay for Volunteering.
+First of all, volunteering is not the same as travelling and working.
+There are many situations where you work for your room and board but not when you are volunteering.
+To volunteer means to give your time and skills to help a community, a social project, the environment or a cause without expecting to be paid.